dobrooks/AWS-Examples/DirectConnect/AWSBGPRouteMonitor/AWSBGPRouteMonitor.md.md

    - Enter a name for the schedule i.e. **dx_monitor_Lambda_schedule**
    - Enter a <optional> description.
    - In the Schedule Pattern Section
        - Select Recurring
        - Select "Rate Base" for Schedule Type
            - Set "Rate Expression" to 3 <minutes>
            - Select "Next"
        - Select "AWS Lambda Invoke"
            - Select your lambda function "MonitorVgwPropagatedRoutes" from the drop down.
            - Click Next
        - Make sure the Schedule State is Enable
        - Under Permission select "Create new role for this schedule"
        -   Name the Role "Amazon_EventBridge_dx_monitor"
        - Click "Next"
    - Review the information and click "Create Schedule"

 # ################ Stll working on this section

 ### Step 4: Set Up a CloudWatch Alarm
 To alert when no routes are propagated (count = 0) for a specific subnet:
-1. **Create an SNS Topic**:
+1. **Create an SNS Topic and Subscription**

    In the SNS Console (https://console.aws.amazon.com/sns/), create a topic (e.g., `VgwRouteAlarmTopic`).
+   - From the main SNS Console page select "Topics"

-        Select "Standard" topic as order is not important and volume is low.
+   - Select "Standard" topic as order is not important and volume is low.
-        Provide a name for your topic aka "dx_monitor-Topic Hit <Create>
+   - Provide a name for your topic aka "VgwRouteAlarmTopic"
+   - Select <Create>

-   - On the SNS Main Page click on Subscriptions-> Create Subscriptioln
+   On the SNS Main Page click on Subscriptions-> Create Subscription

    - Enter the arn of the topic you just created
    - Select the delivery method (Usually SMS or EMail)
    - Enter Email Address under endpoint
    - <Click on "Create Subscription"
-   -     Note:  You will receive an email at the address you entered to confirm your enrollment to the subscription
+           Note:  You will receive an email at the address you entered to confirm your enrollment to the subscription
-   -

    - OR if you prefer to configure via the AWS CLI to Subscribe an email or SMS endpoin:

      ```bash